orlof/dcpu-admiral/README.md

    of collections (other than the total memory available)

 <h6>Implementation Principles</h6>
- - "First make it work.
+ - "First have fun.
+Then make it work.
 Then make it right.
 Then make it fast."
  - Memory allocation targets:
    - 70% for heap
    - 5% for stack